Dalíland: Production

 In May 2018, Ben Kingsley, Lesley Manville, Tim Roth, Frank Dillane and Ezra Miller joined the cast of the film, with Mary Harron directing from a screenplay by herself and John C. Walsh.
 Miller was initially cast as James by Harron, but was forced to drop out due to scheduling conflicts with Fantastic Beasts: The Secrets of Dumbledore, leading Harron to cast newcomer Christopher Briney.
 Miller was instead offered the role of a young Salvador Dalí (who's played by Ben Kingsley for most of the film in his later years), appearing only sparingly in some flashback sequences.
 In May 2021, Barbara Sukowa, Alexander Beyer, Avital Lvova, Christopher Briney, and Rupert Graves were added, while Andreja Pejić, Suki Waterhouse and Mark McKenna had replaced Manville, Roth and Dillane, and principal photography has been concluded.

-The movie was largely filmed in Liverpool which was used to double New York City.
+The movie was largely filmed in Liverpool, which was used to double New York City.

 Release

-Dalíland had its world premiere at the 2022 Toronto International Film Festival on September 17, 2022.
+Dalíland had its world premiere at the Toronto International Film Festival on September 17, 2022.
 In November 2022, Magnolia Pictures acquired distribution rights to the film.
+It received a theatrical and on-demand release on June 9, 2023.